 Prior to my PhD, I worked as a data scientist and machine learning engineer, and obtained an MSci in Physics from Imperial College London.
 For my master, I specialised in complex systems and computational physics, with a thesis on spatial scaling in human mobility models.

-When I take off my researcher hat, I enjoy doing all things related to electronic music: I DJ, produce, host a monthly radio show focussed on experimental dance music, and run Co-Select, a London-based artist collective promoting equal gender representation in the dance music scene.
+When I take off my researcher hat, I enjoy doing all things related to electronic music: I DJ, produce, host a monthly radio show focussed on experimental dance music, and co-run Co-Select and Sisu, two collectives promoting a balanced gender representation in the dance music scene.